Vinart Grand Tasting – From the wines under the sea to the ones buried in amfora

 Side by side with the wines, winemaker Ivan Damjanić made significant improvements year by year.
 Investing in new oak barrels, significantly reducing yields, defining the right time to pick each variety but still staying loyal to the original concept of the red Clemente – the new vintage of 2013. seemed to me as the best so far.
 A wine that is already on the market, because of the small quantities will become a showstopper from your wine cellar in few years.
 In this young stage of life, the wine is full of lively red fruits, blackcurrants and earthy, leathery notes with spices, vanilla, and pepper.

 Find some of the last bottles of earlier vintages of red Clemente in Wine&More webshop.
 2011. had riper fruits with a scent of tomatoes, vanilla and earthy, dusty notes.
 Definitely darker type of wine.
-2012 was the most similar to 2013, in fact, those two vintages were showing many similarities, from the freshness of the fruits, well-integrated oak aromas and flavors and the capability for aging.
+2012 was the most similar to 2013, in fact, those two vintages were showing many similarities, from the freshness of the fruits, well-integrated oak aromas and flavours and the capability for aging.

 The easiness of drinking Škrlet